RubenM-J/SecureChatApp/README.md

 # SecureChatApp

-An simple app that uses both asymmetric encryption and symmetric encryption.
+A simple app that uses both asymmetric encryption and symmetric encryption.
 Made to grasp the concept of secure encryption.